 In 2014, Mary appeared in APTN’s documentary series "Dream Big" that featured Aboriginal youth experiencing a “day in the life” of their dream career.
 Find the episode here: Pop Star – Episode 1 http://aptn.ca/dreambig/vidoes/season-1-english/

-Music and Performing Arts Professions and the music industry.
-She participated in the 2019 Canadian Songwriter Challenge - Indigenous edition organized by MusicOntario where she co-wrote and recorded 3 songs with guidance from mentors and music industry experts at DreamHouse Studios in Toronto.
+In the summer of 2019, Mary attended NYU Steinhardt's intensive two-week Contemporary Vocal Workshop in New York where she completed intimate masterclasses and learned from luminaries in the Department of Music and Performing Arts Professions and the music industry.
+Mary also participated in the 2019 Canadian Songwriter Challenge - Indigenous edition organized by MusicOntario where she co-wrote and recorded three songs with guidance from mentors and music industry experts at DreamHouse Studios in Toronto.